Import duties from China

 VAT

-For example, if you buy a water bottle made in the UK and bought from Sainsbury’s UK supermarket, a charge of 20% VAT will be made when you buy the water bottle.
-If you buy a water bottle made in China and sold in the UK, you will still pay 20% VAT because you’re buying the water bottle in the UK.
-The charge comes from HMRC in the UK.
+All products sold in the UK have VAT applied to them, regardless of where they were produced.
+For example, if you buy a water bottle from a UK supermarket, a charge of 20% VAT will be made when you buy the water bottle.
+If you buy a water bottle made in China and sold in the UK, you will still pay 20% VAT.

 Need help with import duties from China?